adambeltz2/Simple-Gantt/BACKLOG.md

 ## Features
 - Add a Notes fields that is in Markdown and can add a large block of text.
 It would only be visible in the UI if someone clicks into it (indicated by a flag) but when we export/import to CSV it would be available.
+- Create a "Late" Flag, that visually indicates the task/parent is behind.
+It should be calculated based on the dates where anything in the future is blank/null but current day is "yellow" caution.
+Anything behind is "red", risk.

 ## Tech debt / follow-ups from the repo review